rigou/luksman/README.md

 # luksman
 **A simple manager for LUKS encrypted volumes**\
 I made luksman because I wanted a quick and easy way to create, mount and unmount encrypted storage in my Linux workstation.
 These operations require several arcane commands involving losetup, cryptsetup and filesystem management commands and I was tired to have to read the corresponding man pages everytime I needed a new encrypted volume.
-With luksman I can do everything with a simple command, with some easy to remember options.
+With luksman I can do everything with a single command, with some easy to remember options.

 Main Repository : https://github.com/rigou/luksman

-Prerequisites : apt install cryptsetup-bin

 ## Features
 * you can create / mount / unmount LUKS encrypted volumes with a single command